Dave & Bobbie's Story...

 MMM joins with Dr. Manno once a year in providing mobile clinics in villages surrounding Limbe’.
 Dr. Manno and pastors in the area organize the clinics.
 Through these clinics many children in the area are treated for various parasites, heart and diabetic patients get an annual screening and patients with whatever injuries or conditions appear on the clinic day are treated as best we can.
 Those who need more follow-up care are welcomed at Dr. Manno’s Limbe’ clinic.
 Donations to MMM go toward providing the supplies and medications needed to support these clinics.
 Item provided include ibuprofen, treatments for lice and scabies, antibiotics, wound care supplies, medications for high blood pressure and diabetes.
 MMM also supports a fund to help supply year around diabetic supplies for Dr. Manno’s patients who cannot afford these.

-Mary Krohn from our congregation was part of the February 2017 MMM team and plans to go again in 2018.
+Mary Krohn from our congregation was part of the February 2017 MMM team and plans to go again soon.

 If you have interest in participating in one of the mission trips, contact the church office or Mary Krohn.
 Any and all financial support is greatly appreciated for this on-going mission.